The S32K144 MCU ARM Cortex M4 core processor handles fault exceptions using four handlers.

 The detection of the division by zero fault is disabled by default which means that such an operation returns zero and the fault is not detected.
 Similarly, the Cortex-M4 processor supports unaligned access for certain instructions.
 The detection on both the division by zero and the unaligned access (for every instruction) faults can be enabled in Configuration and Control Register (CCR).

 Bus faults occur when a bus slave returns an error response while

 - prefetching an instruction

-Typically, these exceptions rise on an attempt to access regions that are protected by core Memory Protection Unit.
+Typically, these exceptions rise on an attempt to access regions that are protected by the core ARM Cortex M4 Memory Protection Unit.

 - attempt to load or store at a protected location